OfekRainish/OfekRainish_notebook/_posts/2024-07-24-cDNA Synthesis Protocol.md

 ## Procedure

 ### Preparation
-1. Prepare a PCR tube with a total volume of 20 µL:
+Prepare a PCR tube with a total volume of 20 µL:

 a. **RNA extraction**:

 - Each kit requires different ranges:
     - PCRBIOSYSTEMS: 4.0 pg - 0.4 µL
     - BIO-RAD: 100 fg - 1 µg

-    For both kits, use 400 ng.
-To calculate the volume from the RNA extraction, use the formula:
+For both kits, we use 400 ng.

 To calculate the volume from the RNA extraction, use the formula: